ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 ### Optimizing Weight Selection for Encryption

 To leverage ANNs for robust cryptographic applications, selecting weight statistics that maximize $H_b$ while minimizing its variance is essential.
 This strategy ensures outputs remain as disordered as possible—enhancing security—while maintaining consistency across network initializations to reduce predictability.
+So according to our results, the parameter region that is best for encryption if starting from $\sigma > 4$, where the average BiEntropy is the highest, and the variance the lowest, insuring consistency among generaged output.
+It is important that the variance is low, because we don't a network that suddenly produce a more structured output pattern, since it could leak critical information to reverse engineer the hash function!

 ### Okay what is happening here ?

 Remember that we started with a distribution that has a negative mean, $\mu(W)=-0.5$.
 This initial setting ensures that, at lower values of $\sigma(W)$, the network is predominantly governed by inhibitory synapses, leading to a relatively ordered and predictable output.

-As we incrementally increase the variance $\sigma(W)$, the landscape of the network begins to transform.
-This increase gradually introduces more excitatory synapses into the mix, creating a richer, more complex interplay between excitatory and inhibitory forces within the network.
-Now as you increase the variance of $\sigma(W)$ you recruit more and more excitatory synapses, the pivotal moment occurs when the variance reaches a level where a perfect balance between negative and positive weights is achieved, marking the threshold beyond which the system begins to exhibit chaotic behavior.

-This is not magic, initially, the variance is negative and centered around -0.5, initially the distribution is more on the negative side.
-Now when the variance of $\sigma(W)$ increases, there's point where the distribution go above zero, and you recruit more and more excitatory synapses.
-When $\sigma(W) \rightarrow \infty$ it is reaching as far in the negative and positive, and it end up symetric around zero instead of the actual mean, which become insigniciant!
-In turns, for high weights variance you have a competition between excitation and inhibition of random weights, projcted a in cascades of non-linear activation functions for hundred of neurons in a hundred of layers, hence chaos.
+Initially the weight distribution is only on the negative side.

+Now when the variance of $\sigma(W)$ increases, there's certain value of $\sigma$ where the distribution go above zero, and after whcih you recruit more and more excitatory synapses.
+Eventually, when $\sigma(W) \rightarrow \infty$, it is reaching as far in the negative than in the positive, and it gives a symetric excitatory-inhibitory balance.
+In turns, for high weights variance you have a competition between excitation and inhibition of random weights, projceted a in cascades of non-linear activation functions for hundred of neurons in a hundred of layers, hence **chaos**.

 ### What's next ?

 Now, the last element that we must analyze is the symmetry of 1's and 0's in the output.
 Ideally we would like our output word to be composed of 50% of ones, and 0, such to avoid bias in any direction, that could otherwise give hints as to the internal frabric of our hash function.
-This can be achived again by looking at the plot of output average $\langle Y \rangle$ as a function of $\sigma(W)$.
+This can be achived again by looking at the plot of output average $\langle Y \rangle$ as a function of $\sigma(W)$ (first figure in the recap section).
 As one can see, as $\sigma(W) \rightarrow \infty$, the average output seems to converge towards a given value.
 This value, is in fact $0.5$.
 This is because, only when a perfect balance between excitation and inhibition is obtained, one can have a perfect symetry of ones and zeros.
 In fact, we can go further by stating that the ratio of positive and negative weights controls the ratio of ones and zeros in the output.

 In theory then, our best parameter is obtained when $\sigma(W) \rightarrow \infty$, which is, well, *problematic*.
 In practice, however, there is a much simpler way to obtain a symetric distribution, and you probably guessed it already: $\mu(W)=0$.
 This is obvious since the gaussian distribution is symetric itself, so when the mean is zero, we have the same amount of positive and negative weights on both side.